 - Login (from Active Directory)

 - Domain (from Active Directory)

 - First name (from Active Directory)

 - Last name (from Active Directory)

 - Email address (from Active Directory)

 - License Type (from Scheduler task settings)

-- Authentication (set to Windows User)
+- Authentication (from Scheduler task settings)

 - Enabled (from Scheduler task settings)

 - Assigned Roles (from Scheduler task settings)

+- Assigned Subsystems (from Scheduler task settings)

 - Directory Sync Enabled (assumed as enabled)

-NOTE: The imported user's domain does not display in the Security dialog, but it is stored in the database and can be reported upon by use of an Axiom query to the Axiom.
-Principals table.
+NOTE: The imported user's domain does not display in the Security dialog, but it is stored in the database and can be reported upon by use of an Axiom query to the Axiom.Principals table.
 The relevant domain also displays before each user name when using Open Security in Spreadsheet.
 The domain is stored in case of a situation where two users with the same user name are imported from different domains.